NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 }

 int BlockBuffer::getBlockType() {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using getBufferPtr().
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if the call to loadBlockAndGetBufferPtr(&bufferPtr) return SUCCESS

 		// return the first 4 bytes of the buffer that stores the block type.
 (Hint: cast using int32_t)

+	// else load failed due to E_OUTOFBOUND, invalid block number, return the value returned by the call.

 }

-void BlockBuffer::setBlockType(int blockType) {
+int BlockBuffer::setBlockType(int blockType) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using getBufferPtr().
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

-	//store the input block type in the first 4 bytes of the buffer.
+	// store the input block type in the first 4 bytes of the buffer.

-	//update the StaticBuffer::blockAllocMap entry corresponding to the object's block number.
+	// update the StaticBuffer::blockAllocMap entry corresponding to the object's block number.

-	//update dirty bit by calling appropriate method of StaticBuffer class.
+	// update dirty bit by calling appropriate method of StaticBuffer class.
+	// if setDirtyBit() failed
+		// return thr returned value from the call

+	// return SUCCESS
 }

-void BlockBuffer::getHeader(struct HeadInfo *head) {
+int BlockBuffer::getHeader(struct HeadInfo *head) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using getBufferPtr.
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

-	// (Use type casting here to cast the returned pointer type to the appropriate struct pointer)
+	// Use type casting here to cast the returned pointer type to the appropriate struct pointer to get the headInfo

 	// copy the header of block to the memory location pointed to by the argument head.
-        // (we can assume the memory for head pointer is allocated by higher or same levels.)
+		// not copying reserved

+	// return SUCCESS
 }

-void BlockBuffer::setHeader(struct HeadInfo *head) {
+int BlockBuffer::setHeader(struct HeadInfo *head) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using getBufferPtr.
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

-	// (Use type casting here to cast the returned pointer type to the appropriate struct pointer)
+	// Use type casting here to cast the returned pointer type to the appropriate struct pointer to get the headInfo

 	//copy the contents of the memory location pointed to by head to the header of block using appropriate.
+		// not copying reserved

 	//update dirty bit by calling appropriate method of StaticBuffer class.

+	// return SUCCESS;
 }

 void BlockBuffer::releaseBlock() {
+	// if blockNum is INVALID_BLOCK (-1), or it is invalidated already, do nothing

+	// else
 		// get the buffer number of the buffer assigned to the block using StaticBuffer::getBufferNum().

 		// if the buffer number is valid, free the buffer by setting the free flag of its metaInfo entry to true.

 		// free the block in disk by setting the data type of the entry corresponding to the block number in StaticBuffer::blockAllocMap to UNUSED_BLK.

-	// set the object's blockNum to -1.
+		// set the object's blockNum to INVALID_BLOCK (-1)
 	}

-unsigned char *BlockBuffer::getBufferPtr() {
-	//find the buffer index of the block using getBlock()

-	// return the pointer to this buffer (blocks[bufferIndex]).
 }

+/* NOTE: This function will NOT check if the block already exists in disk or not, rather will copy whatever content is there in that disk block to the buffer.
+   Only call this if the Block exists in disk already, otherwise call constructor 1 to allocate space for a new block.
+   Also ensure that all getter and setter methods accessing the block's data should call the loadBlockAndGetBufferPtr().
+ */
-int BlockBuffer::getBlock() {
+int BlockBuffer::loadBlockAndGetBufferPtr(unsigned char ** buffPtr) {
-	// get the buffer number of the buffer assigned to the block using StaticBuffer::getBufferNum().
+	// check whether the block is already present in the buffer using StaticBuffer.getBufferNum() int bufferNum = StaticBuffer::getBufferNum(this->blockNum);

 	// if present, set the timestamp of the corresponding buffer to 0 and increment the timpestamps of all other occupied buffers in the BufferMetaInfo.

+	// else
-	// if not present, get a free buffer using StaticBuffer::getFreeBuffer() and read the block into the free buffer using readBlock().
+		// if not present, get a free buffer using StaticBuffer.getFreeBuffer()

-	// return the bufferNum;
+		// if the call returns E_OUTOFBOUND, return E_OUTOFBOUND here as the blockNum is invalid

+		// Read the block into the free buffer using readBlock()

+		// If the read failed, the block number is invalid return E_OUTOFBOUND;

+	// store the pointer to this buffer (blocks[bufferNum]) in *buffPtr

+	// return SUCCESS;
 }

 int BlockBuffer::getFreeBlock(int blockType) {